Simplified Home Office Deduction Option Explained

 In the example above, your home office space is 12.5% of your total square feet.
 All calculations are based on that percentage.
 This article explains how to do this calculation on Form 8829.

 Include Your Home Space Deduction on Your Business Tax Return

-Your simplified home office deduction is included in your small business income tax return, which is different for each business type.
+Your simplified home office deduction is included in your small business income tax return, which is different for each business type, including partnerships and LLCs.
 For a business reporting taxes report (Schedule C), you'll find a separate section for this deduction.

 Normal vs. Simplified Calculation: Which to Take?

 If you have a very small home business space, under 300 square feet, the simplified deduction might be best.

 If your business space is large, or if you have many expenses related to your home business space for the year (but ONLY to that space), you might get a larger deduction with the normal method.

 If you aren't sure, calculate the space percentage and then do a quick calculation of both options.
 The instructions for Schedule C include a simplified deduction worksheet that might help you in this calculation.